Agetech · V2D hero · dashed gold blocks mark assets still needed Read the editorial memo →

 Beta

 An innovation team had spent eight months developing an AI caregiving service.
 The concept had legs.
-But a concept is not a service, and positive reactions to a concept are not signal from real users.
-This case is about what it took to generate that signal — and what happened when the signal was sharper than expected.
+But a concept is not a service, and positive reactions are not signal from real users.
 The prototype exposed a design assumption so fundamental that fixing it required rebuilding the interaction model from scratch, mid-study, after seven sessions.
 The rebuilt version converted the executive holding the budget.
 The test of a prototype isn't whether it proves the concept works.
 Sometimes the test is whether it finds the thing that doesn't.

 Chapter 01

-The team had spent eight months developing a concept for an AI-powered caregiving benefit aimed at employed family caregivers — people working full time while managing the care of an aging parent.
+The team had spent eight months developing a concept for an AI-powered caregiving benefit for working family caregivers.
 Foundational research existed.
 Archetypes had been built.
 Concept testing had shown positive reactions.
-But the team was approaching a real decision point: was there enough signal to justify the next step — building the actual technology, running a two-month beta, committing real resources to a product that hadn't yet been proven?
+The question: was there enough signal to justify building the actual technology, running a two-month beta, committing real resources?

 The service blueprint — designed to run on a custom GPT, not a wireframe.
 The prototype had to behave like the real thing.